 First public appearance

 Although specifically designed for the anti-nuclear movement it has quite deliberately never been copyrighted.
 No one has to pay or to seek permission before they use it.
 A symbol of freedom, it is free for all.
 This of course sometimes leads to its use, or misuse, in circumstances that CND and the peace movement find distasteful.
 It is also often exploited for commercial, advertising or generally fashion purposes.
 We can’t stop this happening and have no intention of copyrighting it.
-But we do ask commercial users if they would like to make a donation towards CND’s work and very often get a positive response.
+All we can do is to ask commercial users if they would like to make a donation.
+Any money received is used for CND’s peace education and information work.

 Symbol of peace

 The symbol continues to be used as shorthand for peace and hope.
-Recently, it’s been seen at refugee camps and climate change protests, as well as at our anti-Trident demonstrations.
-CND will continue to be proud of this iconic symbol created by Gerald Holtom and we’ll continue to use it to inspire our anti-nuclear campaigning until we get rid of Trident.
+Recently, it’s been seen at refugee camps and climate change protests, as well as at our anti-nuclear demonstrations.
+It even made a re-appearance at the top of the Pyramid Stage at Glastonbury Festival in 2022!
+CND will continue to be proud of this iconic symbol created by Gerald Holtom and we’ll continue to use it to inspire our campaigning until we achieve a world free of nuclear weapons.